danielribeiro/three-hub/README.md

 # Three Hub

-Three Hub is a Chrome Extension that shows the 3D models from the model files when browsing GitHub.
+Three Hub is a Chrome Extension that shows the 3D models from model files when browsing GitHub.
 You can install it [directly from Chrome Store](http://bit.ly/three-hub).

-This extends the native support GitHub launched for stl format a few months ago: https://github.com/blog/1465-stl-file-viewing
+This extends the native support GitHub launched for STL: https://github.com/blog/1465-stl-file-viewing

-Currently only obj format is supported, however this is by far the most popular 3D format on github, with over [209 thousand files listed](https://github.com/search?q=extension%3Aobj&type=Code&ref=searchresults) against [23 thousand](https://github.com/search?q=extension%3Astl&type=Code&s=indexed) stl files.
+Currently only OBJ format is supported, however this is by far the most popular 3D format on github, with over [209 thousand files listed](https://github.com/search?q=extension%3Aobj&type=Code&ref=searchresults) against [23 thousand](https://github.com/search?q=extension%3Astl&type=Code&s=indexed) STL files.

 ![](https://raw.github.com/danielribeiro/three-hub/master/docs/spider.png)